 Snowflake IPO: Prepare for the First Release in December

 The Snowflake IPO is the largest software IPO ever.
 And SNOW has surged after its debut on September 16, 2020.
-Six weeks after the September 16, 2020 IPO, the $251 stock price is still significantly above the $120 IPO price.
+Six weeks after the September 16, 2020 IPO, the $251 stock price is still significantly above the $120 IPO price (12/7/2020 note: the stock price is now at $389!).
 If you work for Snowflake, congratulations!
 This windfall is exciting and potentially overwhelming.

 You’re currently in a lock-up period, the waiting period after the 9/16/2020 IPO during which company insiders like yourself are forbidden from selling SNOW shares.

 A lock-up period typically lasts six months.
 But Snowflake has two lock-up dates, giving you an early chance to benefit from the IPO.

 - First Release on December 15, 2020: you can sell 25%.

 - Lock-Up Release in March 2021: you can sell all remaining shares.

 Over the next several weeks, I will be writing a series of articles for Snowflake employees on the impact of the IPO on your personal finances.
 Today’s article is about the “First Release” coming up in December.